 And so the claimants must now wait to hear from the European Parliament.
 IronFX has continued with its aggressive marketing tactics, offering large bonuses to new clients, a practice, which CySEC no longer condones.
 Global brokers, however, have organized corporate operating entities across the globe in a complicated web that basically thwarts the ability of any regulator to act, unless citizens in its own country or region are disadvantaged.
 Cyprus has very few forex traders within its borders.
 IronFX, on the other hand, needs new customers and is going about its business, trying to grow and survive.

-Despite the furor in the press, IronFX has not been found guilty of fraud or bad business practices.
+Despite the furore in the press, IronFX has not been found guilty of fraud or bad business practices.
 Its CySEC license remains in full force, although it did come to a settlement as a consequence of its travails in China.
 At some point, it must resolve the customer balance issues within its organization.
 Funds cannot be frozen for eternity.
 Facts regarding abusive trading practices have not been forthcoming, but the firm’s evidence must be convincing when disclosed in a confidential court setting, or verdicts against its actions would surely have been issued.

 For the time being, matters are on hold until the next public announcement.
 The IronFX story will continue to intrigue the masses, until the true facts are made public.
 Until then, remember trading foreign exchange on margin carries a high level of risk, and may not be suitable for all investors.